AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

   - Retail media measurement
 - **Set up clean room** – Work with Adobe to enable a secure clean room connection.
 - **Align matching logic** – Use consistent match keys across datasets.
-- **Validate data readiness** – Ensure correct format (e.g., Parquet or CSV), approved sources, and TTL compliance.
+- **Validate data readiness** – Ensure the correct format (for example, Parquet or CSV), approved sources, and TTL compliance.
 - **Run and review queries** – Assess reach, overlap, lift, and attribution.
 - **Apply insights** – Use results to refine targeting and activation strategy.